Turbinellus floccosus: Taxonomy

 Franklin Sumner Earle made C. floccosus the type species of the new genus Turbinellus in 1909, in which he placed two other North American species.
 He remarked that the three "constitute a striking and well-marked genus which seems to have more in common with the club-shaped species of Craterellus than with the following genus where they have always been placed."
 This was not widely taken up, as Earle's new combination was not published validly according to nomenclatural rules.

 American mycologist Elizabeth Eaton Morse described Cantharellus bonarii in 1930.
 The type locality was General Grant National Park in Fresno County, California.
 In 1945 C. floccosus and Morse's C. bonarii were transferred to Gomphus by Rolf Singer.
 The generic name is derived from the Ancient Greek γομφος, gomphos, meaning "plug" or "large wedge-shaped nail".
 Alex H. Smith treated the members of Gomphus as two sections—Gomphus and Excavatus—within Cantharellus in his 1947 review of chanterelles in western North America, as he felt there were no consistent characteristics that distinguished the genera.
 The shaggy chanterelle was placed in the latter section due to its scaly cap, lack of clamp connections and rusty-colored spores.
 Roger Heim classified it in the genus Nevrophyllum, before E. J. H. Corner returned it to Gomphus in 1966.

+It was known as Gomphus floccosus until 2011, when it was found to be only distantly related to the genus's type species, G. clavatus.
 The genus Gomphus, along with several others in the Gomphaceae, was reorganized in the 2010s after molecular analysis confirmed that the older morphology-based classification did not accurately represent phylogenetic relationships.
 Thus the genus Turbinellus was resurrected and the taxon became Turbinellus floccosus.
 Giachini also concluded G. bonarii was the same species.